 I wondered how 100 years later, we could be dealing with another pandemic when hygiene and medical science had such massive advancements.
 I then wondered why common sense didn’t have as many advancements in the same time frame.

 But most of all, I wondered if I was enough.
 If I was doing enough for my children.
 For our family.
 For our scouts.
 Was I covering enough during our homeschool day?
+Was our homeschool schedule really working?
 Were we doing enough of the scouting requirements to make up for not being together in person?
 Was I spending enough time with each of my children?
 Was I spending enough time with my husband?
 Was I doing enough around the house?
 Was I doing enough of everything and anything?

 The constant questioning myself made me feel even farther away from the person I was before the move.
 The person who, at least some of the time, had her shit together.
 The person who felt settled.
 The person who was used to a little bit of chaos, but didn’t have to deal with * waves arms * all this on top of regular life.